tirtho/open-ai/README.md

   - Name <b>openai-gpt-35-turbo-deployment-name</b> & value obtained from above steps
   - Name <b>openai-text-embedding-deployment-name</b> & value obtained from above steps
   - Name <b>openai-api-version</b> & value obtained from above steps

+- (Optional) Add the following Secrets in the AKV, if you want to run the notebooks in [ResponsibleAI].
   - Name <b>content-safety-api-key</b> & value obtained from above steps
   - Name <b>content-safety-endpoint</b> & value obtained from above steps

+- (Optional) Add the following Secrets in the AKV, if you want to run the notebooks in [SmartPromptWithAzureCognitiveSearch].
+  - Name <b>cognitive-search-api-key</b> & value obtained from above steps under Azure Cogntive Search
+  - Name <b>cognitive-search-endpoint</b> & value obtained from above steps under Azure Cogntive Search
+  - Name <b>cognitive-search-index</b> & value that you will use to create an index in the notebooks in [SmartPromptWithAzureCognitiveSearch]

 #### Authentication
 In order to run the APIs you need to authenticate either with secrets or Managed Identity.
 In our default scenario, you have stored all your API keys in AKV in the previous step.